mebabo1/menano/README.md

 ---------------------------
 You can install Smartbox64 by executing the following four commands in the terminal in sequence

+You can run limited Windows games on your smartphone using termux

 English, Korean, and Japanese are available in Smartbox64

 ```sh